Understanding Medicaid Spend-Down

 Being informed about what is exempt from Medicaid spend down is crucial for those strategizing their long-term care finances.
 Additional assets may also be classified as exempt, including household furnishings, personal items, and certain trusts, which can further support those in need of assistance.
 For more insights into managing finances while on Medicaid, check our articles on how long does medicaid pay for long-term care and medicaid waiver payments.

-Income Exemptions for Medicaid2
+Income Exemptions for Medicaid

 Understanding what income sources are exempt from Medicaid's spend down process can significantly help individuals and families navigate their eligibility.
 Certain types of income are not counted when determining Medicaid eligibility, which can be crucial for seniors and others needing assistance.